kimothokamau/kimothokamaublog/content/blog/buy-gold-xaut/index.md

 ---
-title: How to buy and sell gold
+title: How to buy and sell gold online
 date: "2020-04-01T22:40:32.169Z"
 description: A guide on how to have gold exposure in your portfolio.
 In times of uncertainity, gold has always been a safe haven.
 This guide demonstrates how you can own save part of your savings in gold value.
 Bitcoin is used as collateral, making the process fast, low cost, and secure.
 Zero chance of fraud since the process does not require you to trust anyone, the system has trusted 3rd parties/ escrows!